jihad-islam/jihad-islam/README.md

 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="25"> About Me

-I'm a passionate Backend Developer with expertise in Django and a strong foundation in Computer Science.
-Currently in my final year at Daffodil International University, I combine academic excellence with practical problem-solving skills.
-My focus lies in building robust, scalable web applications and tackling complex algorithmic challenges.
+Welcome to my GitHub!
+I'm a passionate Backend Developer specializing in Django and building scalable, production-ready web applications.
+With a strong foundation in problem-solving and algorithmic thinking, I am dedicated to creating impactful solutions.
+Currently, in my final year at Daffodil International University, I aim to secure a Django Developer position by July 2025.

+Let’s make 2025 a milestone year! 💪

 ### 🎯 2025 Goals